MukitCSTE/UVicSENG360Labs/lab08/index.md

 Compile it (`gcc -o smashing smashing.c`)

 **Question 1:** What is the warning you receive when you compile it?
-Based on the behavior of this program, explain why it is warning.
+Based on the behavior of this program, explain why it is warning you.

 **Question 2:** What happens when you give it a long input?